uberballo/lox/README.md

 ### List of tests
 * `test1.lox Assign values to variables and handle scopes.`
-* `test2.lox Handle if-cases. *Contains errors, still works*`
+* `test2.lox Handle if-cases.`
 * `test3.lox For-loops.`
-* `test4.lox While-loops. *contains errors, still works*`
+* `test4.lox While-loops.`
 * `test5.lox Functions.`
 * `test6.lox Fibonacci (My favorite).`
 * `test7.lox Assigning functions to variables.`

 ## TODO
 There are still few chapters to be done and some TODO's here and there.
+- [ ] Improve `Interpreter.rs` error handling.
+Currently it's quite bad.
 - [ ] Code generation.
 - [ ] Tests.
-- [ ] Fix errors that come from the `.lox` files.
+- [x] Fix errors that come from the `.lox` files.

 ## Chapters
 - [x] Scanning